cartopher/Christopher.Charles---Data.GIS.Portfolio/GIS Processes & Workflows/Workflow 6 - Training and Oversight of GIS & Novices.md

-### Scenario 6: Training and Oversight of GIS & Engineering Interns
+### Workflow 6: Training and Oversight of GIS & Engineering Interns

 **Task**: Mentoring and providing training to GIS and engineering interns.